vtphan/carpo/README.md

 2. Run carpo_server on a dedicated server.
 Students can log into a coding hub to do in-class exercises.
 Teachers and TA install appropriate Jupyter extensions on their computers.

+Installing JupyterLab extensions can be technically complicated.
+We expect instructors and TAs to be able to go through this.
+However, it might be desirable for some students to use a coding hub without having to install the student extension.

 ## Setting up carpo_server

 The server is written in Go.
 You can either download the source and compile it on your Linux